isomerpages/moe-peihwasec/_ccas/Clubs & Societies/PH Times.md

 description: ""
 third_nav_title: Clubs & Societies
 ---
-<p style="font-size:14.5px; line-height:2;font-family:Open Sans;"><strong style="font-family:Open Sans;">Pei Hwa Times (PH Times) </strong> provides the opportunity for our members to develop technical skills about photography and videography.
+<p style="font-size:14.5px; line-height:2;font-family:Open Sans;"><strong style="font-size:14.5px; font-family:Open Sans;">Pei Hwa Times (PH Times) </strong> provides the opportunity for our members to develop technical skills about photography and videography.
 With these skills, our members will then have the opportunity to embark on a journalism journey; photojournalism and video journalism.
 We seek to help our members realise their potential and build resilience as well as confidence as they get their heart, head and hands on the journalism journey.</p>

 <h4 style="color:#635f1a;font-weight:bold;font-family:Open Sans;">Student Outcomes</h4>
 <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">The CCA will enable our students to:</p>